-Invest in yourself in one of the best stock trading apps of 2021
+Invest in yourself with one of the best stock trading apps of 2022

 Part of Bank of America, Merrill Edge offers various account types with no minimum investment and $0 stock trades.
 Options trades are just $0.65 per contract.
 It offers stocks, ETFs, mutual funds, and options trading.

-Merrill Edge is noted for its extensive research and education resources and special platform for beginners.
+Merrill Edge is noted for its extensive research and education resources and unique platform for beginners.
 Currently, it offers no fractional trading of stocks.

 Best free app: Webull

-Tech-savvy, casual investors, will appreciate the slick interface that is Webull.
-With $0 stock and options trades and zero minimum investments, Webull is a great place for newbies to start.
+Tech-savvy, casual investors will appreciate the slick interface that is Webull.
+With $0 stock and options trades and zero minimum investments, Webull is an excellent place for newbies to start.
 At least for now, however, it's only possible to trade through a taxable account or Traditional or Roth IRA.
 To date, Webull doesn't offer investment opportunities in fractional shares, mutual funds, or OTC stocks.

 Best for options trading: E-TRADE